 What’s the difference between intramolecular and intermolecular bonds?

-Intramolecular bonds hold atoms together within a single molecule (covalent, ionic, metallic bonds).
+Intramolecular bonds hold atoms together within a single molecule (covalent, ionic, and metallic bonds).
 These are strong (100-900 kJ/mol).
-Intermolecular forces act between separate molecules (hydrogen bonds, dipole-dipole, Van der Waals).
+Intermolecular forces act between separate molecules (hydrogen bonds, dipole-dipole, and Van der Waals).
 These are much weaker (0.5-40 kJ/mol).
 Breaking intramolecular bonds changes chemical identity; breaking intermolecular forces only changes physical state.

 Why do bond lengths vary between different elements?